wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 val oldPassword = "1234"

-// [2] Validate password on the server powerAuthSDK.validatePasswordCorrect(context, oldPassword, object: IValidatePasswordListener {
+// [2] Validate password on the server powerAuthSDK.validatePassword(context, oldPassword, object: IValidatePasswordListener {
     override fun onPasswordValid() {
         // Proceed to the new password setup
     }